 - Shadow colleagues from different departments.
 Next time you’re hiring a new employee for their team, you’ll know which candidates will be a good culture fit/add.

 - Refresh your labor legislation knowledge.
-With new regulations like GDPR, political changes like Brexit and social movements like #metoo that impact our lives, it’s important to ensure that you and your company are compliant.
+With new regulations like GDPR, political changes like Brexit and social movements like #blacklivesmatter that impact our lives, it’s important to ensure that you and your company are compliant.

 - Review and improve your company’s onboarding session.
 While your job technically ends with hiring, what happens after that is also important for your employer brand.

 2. Save some money

 Spreadsheets full of numbers, complex calculations and cost forecasting reviews are never fun.
 But expense reports are an integral part of HR.
 For example, if you want to buy a new ATS that’ll make your life easier, you have to first build a case to get your manager’s approval.
 Or, if you want to hire a junior recruiter to assist with administrative tasks, you need to calculate their salary range based on the value they’ll bring to the team.

 Here are some ideas to reduce some of the pain associated with costs and will help you allocate budgets to your benefit: